akoskm/browserify-example/README.md

-npm scripts for building development and production ready browserify bundles.

 These scripts provide a good start for development and production builds using:

 * `browserify -d` to enable debugging of separate files in development